Azure/azure-functions-openapi-extension/docs/openapi-core.md

 * `Summary`: is the summary of the operation.
 * `Description`: is the description of the operation.
 * `Visibility`: indicates how the operation is visible in Azure Logic Apps &ndash; `important`, `advanced` or `internal`.
 Default value is `undefined`.
+* `Deprecated`: indicates whether the operation is deprecated or not.
+Default is `false`.

 ### `OpenApiParameterAttribute` ###